21 Customizing Origin

 For more information on OpenGL in Origin, see the links under "Topics for Further Reading" at the end of this chapter.

 Like many software products, Origin uses an auto-expanding "collapsible" menu feature that shows only a partial list of menu commands when opening longer menus.
-If you want to show all commands upon opening, click Tools: Options, click the Miscellaneous tab and clear the Enable Collapsible Menus check box.
+If you want to show all commands upon opening, click Preferences: Options, click the Miscellaneous tab and clear the Enable Collapsible Menus check box.

 Custom Menu Organizer